25 Fun Day Trips From London By Train +/- 2 Hour Journey Time

 You can wander around the impressive University of Oxford college buildings which have been used as the backdrop for many famous movies (including Harry Potter).
 Admire the neo-classical Radcliffe Camera and famous Bodleian Library, and step inside the 1,000 year old Oxford Castle and Prison.

 On a sunny day, you can’t miss the opportunity to go punting along the river.
 Plus, don’t miss the newly refurbished Westgate shopping center and its multiple rooftop restaurants and bars which offer some of the best free views over the entire city.
+See here for more great recommendations for restaurants in Oxford.

 London to Oxford by train